-Consequences, causes and healing prevention
+Consequences, causes, and healing prevention

 Years ago, when I was finally given the right functional lab test learned I was dealing with chronic fatigue, gut pathogens (overall bacterial imbalance, nasty bacteria, and even some parasites!), and food intolerances to wheat and dairy.
 I was also told I had “Leaky Gut Syndrome.”
 Of all the conditions I was diagnosed with, Leaky Gut sounded the most alarming to me.
 I mean when a boat or car leaks, red lights go on and the situation can become dire if not attended to immediately!

-What I came to understand is that even though I was able to push through all of my stress and chaos at work and at home and appear stable and calm on the outside, my lifestyle was creating lots of inflammation and metabolic breakdowns on the inside.
+What I came to understand is that even though I could push through all of my stress and chaos at work and home and appear stable and calm on the outside, my lifestyle was creating lots of inflammation and metabolic breakdowns on the inside.
 My impaired gastrointestinal environment, or gut biome, was directly contributing to my fatigue, eczema, infections, autoimmune thyroid issues, and low levels of Vitamin D, all of which were making it more and more difficult for me to function well in my career and personal life.

 Symptoms of Leaky Gut

 Medical experts generally cite these common symptoms of a leaky gut:

 - Nutritional deficiencies